How to Attract and Identify Pine Siskins

 Because siskins are likely to feed by the dozens, long tube feeders that offer several perches allow for many to feast at once.
 And it’s best to set out multiple feeders because pine siskins are a feisty and sometimes combative sort when it comes to food.
 Here’s how to choose the best finch feeders.
 You also may find success by spreading seed on the ground.

 Unfortunately, pine siskins are susceptible to salmonella, which is easily transmitted from one bird to another as they travel and eat in tight groups.
 This happens in the wild, however, as much as it does at backyard feeders.
-Keep your feeders and the area around them clean to help prevent or slow the spread of the disease.
-Learn how to clean bird feeders.
+Keep your feeders clean to help prevent or slow the spread of the disease.
+Learn more about wild bird diseases.

 Pine siskins love to bathe in bunches.
-Here’s how to keep your bath thawed in winter:
+Here’s how to keep your bird bath thawed in winter: